lisallreiber/r-workshop_basel23/05_github/05_instructions.md

 ---

-In this exercise we forked the template repo of the workshop and learned about GitHub Pages.
+In this exercise we fork the template repo of the workshop and learn about GitHub Pages.

-1. Copy the R-workshop template repo into your own Github account
+1. Copy the R-workshop-git template repo into your own Github account
-2. Go to settings: pages etc
+2. Go to settings > Pages
 3. Now its time to make this project your own and practise updating it
-4. Create a new project in Posit cloud from a Github repository and provide the URL of your repo (make sure it is in your github and not the original R-Workshop template repo)
+4. Create a "new project from a Github repository" in Posit Cloud and provide the URL of your repo (make sure it is in your Github and not the original R-Workshop-git template repo)
 5. In RStudio, find and open the _site.yml file (YAML remember)?
 Change title in navigation bar to your own (maybe favourite food?)
 6. Knit the index.Rmd file
 7. It the RStudio Git Tab (top-right corner), add the changed files and commit them (like in the exercise before)